 - 7.1 Hermitage is part of the Snelsmore and Buckleberry Commons Historic Environment Character Area of West Berkshire.
 Evidence of settlement within Hermitage Parish boundary since around 750BC can be found at: - Grimsbury Castle to the south-east, settled during the Iron-Age (Scheduled monument) - Roman villa remains walls and mosaics, discovered in the early 19th century around Birch Farm and Box Wood to the north east - Wellhouse Farm east of Hermitage village on Wellhouse Road, documented as a late 17th century farmstead.
 It and five associated outbuildings are all Grade II listed buildings - Barnaby Thatch on Newbury Road is a late 18th Century (1751) cottage, also Grade II listed. - 7.2 In total there are eight nationally listed buildings or structures within the parish boundary.
 In addition to this, the Neighbourhood Plan has identified a number of buildings which are considered to have special local architectural, archaeological or historic interest.
 These are shown below. - 7.3 Vine Cottage, Newbury Road.
-18th century two storey brick house with whitewashed front, attached to the west end of Barnaby Thatch.
-Front centre entrance porchway, clay tiled roof with catslide roof at rear, relieving arched ground floor windows.
+18th century, two storey brick house with whitewashed front, attached to the west end of Barnaby Thatch.
+The property is of architectural interest substantially retaining its original design and architecture.
+The front centre entrance porchway, clay tiled roof with catslide roof at rear and relieving arched ground floor windows are typical of rural cottages in this area during this period.
 The Sivier family lived here: Mr Sivier being the local chimney sweep and village school caretaker.

-7.4 Sarnia, High Street - Built in 1875 by Charles Merritt who ran a butcher's business there, having moved it from The Fox Inn.
-Detached red brick house ornamented with blue brick quoins, window accents and median line, with clay tiled roof topped by coxcomb/fleur de lis ornamental ridge tiles.
-Single-storey annexe attached to west side of building appears to be a later addition, possibly housing a small business.
-The small building to the left of the house (recently demolished and replaced with Merritt Holt, a private house) was the butcher's shop and the range of buildings behind were carriage sheds and slaughter house.
+7.4 Sarnia, High Street - Of historic interest this building was constructed in 1875 by Charles Merritt who ran a butcher's business there, having moved it from The Fox Inn.
+The building is of particular architectural interest being a detached red brick house ornamented with blue brick quoins, window accents and median line, with clay tiled roof topped by coxcomb/fleur de lis ornamental ridge tiles.
+A single-storey annexe attached to west side of building appears to be a later addition, possibly housing a small business.
+The small building to the left of the house

+(recently demolished and replaced with Merritt Holt, a private house) was the butcher's shop and the range of buildings behind were carriage sheds and slaughter house.
 Cattle for beef supplies were kept in the field behind which adjoined the old Quaker meeting place.

-7.5 Yew Tree House, High Street - Large detached house built approximately 1850.
-Blue brick elevations with red brick quoins and window arches.
-Arched stained glass sash window on rear eastern elevation.
-Slate roof with prominent ornamental clay chimney pots.
+7.5 Yew Tree House, High Street - Of architectural and historic interest, this large detached house built in approximately 1850 substantially retains its original design and architecture.
+The blue brick elevations with red brick quoins and window arches plus one arched stained-glass sash window on the eastern elevation are typical features of the more expensive houses of this period.
+The slate roof (as opposed to local clay tiles) with prominent ornamental chimney stacks and yellow clay chimney pots indicate this was built for someone of significance in the village.
+Before World War I it was occupied by Mr Bushell, Head Gamekeeper for Lady Wantage

-7.6 Hope Cottage, High Street - Rectangular house of blue Flemish bond brickwork with redbrick quoins, window recesses and window arches to ground floor.
-Clay tile roof with twin clay chimney pots at each end.
-Catslide roof at rear housing single storey extension.
+7.6 Hope Cottage, High Street - Of architectural interest this property retains its original design and architecture and is one of two remaining examples in Hermitage of a modest Victorian rural dwelling.
+It is a rectangular house of blue Flemish bond brickwork with redbrick quoins, window recesses and window arches to ground floor.
+It has a clay tile roof with twin clay chimney pots at each end and a catslide roof at the rear housing a single storey extension.
 Shown on First Edition of Ordnance Survey map published in 1883.